 by Liza Janda

 If you’re like most women in the U.S. you probably had a cascade of interventions during labor and birth to help get your baby out.
-The use of these interventions can often be very helpful but there are risks along with the benefits.
-One of those risks is a negative affect on breastfeeding outcomes.
+The use of these interventions – IV, epidural, pitocin, analgesia, antibiotics – can often be very helpful but there are risks along with the benefits.
+One of those risks is a negative affect on breastfeeding outcomes and a huge challenge to increase your milk supply.
 Not all babies whose moms had pain relief or other drugs have difficulty sucking.
 But the evidence is mounting that some drugs affect the baby’s central nervous system.
 Even something as benevolent as an I.V. can over-hydrate mom.
 Then her breast tissue is swollen and baby can’t latch on.
 When your baby has trouble sucking, increasing your breast milk supply will be a challenge.
 Even moms who experience a natural birth may have difficulty increasing their milk supply.

 So, how do you make sure your baby is getting all the nutrition he or she needs?
-Increasing your milk supply while breastfeeding may seem a little daunting, but follow these steps and in 2-4 days your breast milk supply will increase.
+Increase your milk supply!
+While breastfeeding may seem a little daunting, follow these steps and in 2-4 days your breast milk supply will increase.
+If not, make an appointment with a lactation consultant or your pediatrician.

 - Have skin-to-skin contact with your baby within 30 minutes-24 hours of giving birth.
 Studies show this increases your chances of successful breastfeeding.

-- Don’t use pacifiers or supplement with formula.
-These tend to satisfy babies’ sucking reflex which is much better satisfied at mom’s breast.
-It will be tough to increase your milk supply.
+- Don’t use pacifiers.
+Don’t supplement with formula.
+These tend to satisfy babies’ sucking reflex but don’t help increase your milk supply.
+Babies are much better satisfied at mom’s breast and the concept of supply and demand is driven by your baby’s nutritional needs.
 Check out this resource from med.Stanford.edu – Maximizing Milk Production

-- Keep your baby with you – rooming in or bed sharing and skin-to-skin as much as possible will encourage you to know your baby’s hunger cues and feeding on demand can help provide a healthy milk supply.
+- Keep your baby with you – rooming in or bed sharing and skin-to-skin as much as possible will encourage you to know your baby’s hunger cues.
+Feeding on demand can help provide a healthy milk supply.
 Click here for a free “Lying -in Plan”

 - Feed your baby on demand and often.
 Take a nursing vacation – stay home and rest and do nothing but keep baby with you and feed often.